PagerDuty/developer-docs/docs/app-integration-development/08-OAuth-2-Functionality.md

 ### Signature
 The signature is used to verify that the message still has its original integrity and hasn't been tampered with and is sent from a trusted issuer, and will also contain a private key if the token has one.

-This signature is created using the hash algorithm from the header, and to verify a token, you must do the following;
+This signature is created using the hash algorithm from the header, and to verify a token, you must do the following:

 * Retrieve the algorithm used to hash the token from the header
 * Use the `x5t` or `kid` parameter from the header to retrieve the public key
 * Seperate the signature from the message
 * Convert the remaining parts to an ASCII array
-* Decode the signature using Base65Url
+* Decode the signature using Base64Url
 * Use the decoded signature to validate the ASCII array generated previously

 The contents are now validated, and can be further inspected to ensure the message is correct.
-The following claims can be inspected and verified;
+The following claims can be inspected and verified:

  Claim       |      Description
 ------------ | ----------------------------------
- `acr`       |  Authentication method used should match `acr_values` request parameter `iss`       |  Identifier of the token sender, and must be a plain https url `sub`       |  Identifier of the user
+ `acr`       |  Authentication method used should match `acr` request parameter `iss`       |  Identifier of the token sender, and must be a plain https url `sub`       |  Identifier of the user
- `aud`       |  Expected reciever of the token which must contain a client identifier `iat`       |  Time the ID Token was issued `auth_time` |  Time the user was last logged in without SSO `jti`       |  Unique token identifier is what was expected `nonce`     |  The nonce if passed into the token
+ `aud`       |  Expected reciever of the token which must contain a client identifier `iat`       |  Time the ID Token was issued, stated as [NumericDate](https://www.rfc-editor.org/rfc/rfc7519#section-2) values
+ `auth_time` |  Time the user was last logged in without SSO `jti`       |  Unique token identifier is what was expected `nonce`     |  The nonce if passed into the token